dimitrisr/django-startup-template/README.md

 django-startup-template
 =======================

-A Django 1.6 template to kickstart a new web app. ***ON-GOING UPGRADE*** Not yet working for v1.6, only for v1.4.
+A Django 1.6 template to kickstart a new web app.

 Features
 ========